broke-protocol/broke-protocol/docs/Examples/Server/01_IScript-And-Plugin.md

 _What is `IScript`?_

-`IScript` is a (empty) interface used to instanciate any class within the plugin dll.
+`IScript` is an (empty) interface used to instantiate any class within the plugin dll.
 It will enumerate over all types within the dll and invoke all types that implement the `IScript` interface.
-So for each type you want to automatically instanciate, use `IScript`.
+So for each type you want to automatically instantiate, use `IScript`.

 Take the following for example: